 Hardly a month goes by that we don’t read in some newspaper or hear on the radio about another case of what is now called “suicide by cop:” someone at the end of their emotional rope ignoring the repeated calls by the police to drop their weapon, orchestrating the situation so that the police have no option but to shoot.
 They no doubt prefer this to putting a gun to their own head– but there may also be the added satisfaction of being killed while facing a real or imaginary oppressor, with an enabling gun in hand.

 But as much as he must have suffered at that point, Hardin’s death was no form of suicide, nor was it Hardin’s wish to die.
 More than anything else he was gambling that fateful afternoon– with not only his money, but with his life.
 He was upping the ante, increasing the severity of the test, and calling the opposition’s bluff!
-He was ready to rake in the winner’s chips, to break the bank with the next throw of dice…. as well as to pay what has always been the highest price.
+He was ready to rake in the winner’s chips, break the bank with the next throw of dice, and pay what has always been the highest price.
 The last sounds he likely heard were the shuffling of the constable’s feet some six or eight feet behind where he stood, and the rattle of dancing ivories on the bar’s polished wood.

 And it’s not hard to see why the wizened Selman carried out his ignoble plan with such stealth and haste.
 A split second before the two-hundred and fifty grain slug roared in his direction, Hardin began instinctively reaching for the gun long at home at his waist.

 About the Author: “John Wesley Hardin; The Shootist Archetype” is adapted from Jesse L. “Wolf” Hardin’s popular book Old Guns & Whispering Ghosts which includes a number of fascinating stories of the colorful characters and firearms of the wild West, as well as dozens of previously unpublished historical photos.
-Hardin is a lifelong student of Western history and antique firearms, as well as a prolific artist, entertaining Old West presenter and storyteller.
-In addition to Old Guns & Whispering Ghosts , he has published four other books as well numerous articles which have appeared in more than 100 magazines.
+Hardin is a lifelong student of Western history and antique firearms and a prolific artist, entertaining Old West presenter, and storyteller.
+In addition to Old Guns & Whispering Ghosts, he has published four other books as well as numerous articles which have appeared in more than 100 magazines.
 Hardin, who lives in an isolated canyon in the Gila Mountains of southwest New Mexico, also tends to a wildlife sanctuary.